hmrc/ukim-auth-checker-api-roadmap/source/documentation/index.md

 ## What we’re working on now
-UKIMS Authorisation Checker API v1.0 is currently going through Alpha Assessment.
+The UKIMS Authorisation Checker API v1.0 is currently going through Alpha Assessment.
 Some of the existing features of the API might be enhanced, so you should review the UKIMS [Changelog](https://github.com/hmrc/ukim-auth-checker-api/wiki/UK-Internal-Market-Scheme-(UKIMS)-Authorisation-Checker-API-Changelog) on GitHub regularly.

 ## Updates